 The software-as-a-service (SaaS) model appeals to organizations that want to focus on their core business while a third party takes care of operational concerns, but it’s not always the answer.
-Do you have concerns around governance, compliance, security, and regulation, or do you operate in a restricted sector?
-Then Spacelift Self-Hosted on AWS could be the solution for you.
+Do you have concerns about governance, compliance, security, and regulation, or do you operate in a restricted sector?
+Then Spacelift Self-Hosted could be the solution for you.

 What is Spacelift Self-Hosted?